toastytortilla/recete-flask-app/README.md

 ## Development Log

+12/28/2021 and onward - Development continues.
+New features are being planned and implemented, starting with a password reset feature and remote hosting on a web server.

 12/27/2021 - Added conditional elements, graphics, and instructions to guide user if they have not stored any receipts in database yet.
 Adjusted vertical spacing and added a title to the recent transactions table home.html.
 Made demo video, uploaded demo video.
 Ported to github, cloned to CS50 IDE, submitted!

 12/26/2021 - Ran final tests to ensure usability for users.
 Adjusted formatting on register.html.